husarion/logitech_f710_ros/README.md

 # Logitech F710 ROS joy teleop

-Dockerized ROS node allowing to control robot with Logitech F710 gamepad.
+Dockerized ROS node allowing to control ROS powered mobile robots with Logitech F710 gamepad.
 More details on ROS node itself and applied velocities in modes can be found in it's [README](./logitech_f710_ros/README.md).

 ## Setup joy